ediamin/sublime-text-wordpress/Readme.md

 ### Snippets

-Use wp-? for view completions
+Use wp-? for view some completions
+Use add_action- for view actions completions
+Use add_filter- for view filters completions
+Or use functions, constants or classes names, for example: plugin_dir... for view function completions

 Use ctrl+space for call completions if tag <?php not is defined. e.g. for create plugin header in empty file.